preesm/preesm.github.io/_tutos/06-advancedmemory.md

 | **\<parameter_name\>** | Integer | Integer value associated to the parameter for this instance of the actor. |
 | **parameters** | List\<Integer\> | List of all integer values associated to the parameters of the actor. |

 The _Buffer_ class is used in memory scripts to represents the bytes associated to the input and output ports of the actor.
-The following methods of can be used in memory scripts to access the attributes of a buffer:
+The following methods can be used in memory scripts to access the attributes of a buffer:

 *   **String getName()**: returns the name of the port, without the 'i_' or 'o_' prefix of the symbol.
 *   **int getNbTokens()**: returns the production or consumption rate of the associated port.